How to Distinguish Aged Wine from New Wine: A Guide for Enthusiasts

 • New Wines: Usually present bold, fruit-forward flavours with high acidity and pronounced tannins (in reds).
 They often feel vibrant and lively on the palate.

-• Aged Wines: Often exhibit more subdued fruit flavors, allowing other elements like acidity, tannins, and minerality to come forward.
+• Aged Wines: Often exhibit more subdued fruit flavours, allowing other elements like acidity, tannins, and minerality to come forward.
 The texture can be smoother, with softer tannins and a more integrated mouthfeel.
 You may also notice a lingering finish with complex flavours that evolve as you sip.

 It’s essential to take your time when tasting, allowing the wine to unfold on your palate.